The consumer secrets that drive B2B marketing

 These questions are intended to help you understand which specific players are involved in the purchasing decision, what matters to them, and what “hidden” factors – such as brand perception and even the season, can influence this.

-1. Who target persona is buying your products or services?
+1. Who is the target persona that is buying your products or services?

 2. Who makes the final decision to buy the product?